Skip to content

 }

-This configuration allows the user to click on a feature on the map, and the endpoint will only need the id of that feature as a string.
+This example lets the user click on a feature on the map.
+The endpoint will only need the feature id as a string.

-The drawtool widget integrations is very customizable, allowing custom point/bbox/area selection and other options, a more in depth explanation and further examples can be found in the Input definition section.
+The drawtool widget integration is very customizable.
+It allows custom point, boundnig box, or area selection.
+More details can be found in the Input definition section.

 Process call

-Once the inputs have been configured it is possible to define how they should be applied into the request.
-The usual RESTful interfaces allow to send a GET request to retrieve the relevant information.
-For example this could be a typical endpoint:
+After the inputs have been configured, you can define how they will be applied into the request.
+The RESTful interfaces allow sending GET requests to retrieve the relevant information.
+Example endpoint:

 https://greatapi.com/v1/feature/timeseries/austria